SuMean/SuMean/README.md

 #### Hi there 👋

-As a 23-year-old junior developer, I am a front-end developer.
+As a 23-year-old junior developer, I am a front-end developer.< br/>
 My strength is the attitude of challenging new experiences without hesitation and executing them immediately.

 ### 📚 Stacks